MADAL1EN/MADs-Reflex-Scripts/README.md

 Features:

-- Toggle count up or down.
+- Toggle setting to count up or down.
+- Toggle setting to show the CPM style seconds 5:XX.
-- Toggle the CPM style seconds hider.
+- Toggle setting to show the CPM style seconds only in 1v1.
+(TODO)

-- CPM style seconds only show up in duel while you are playing and there is more than 30 seconds left.
+CPM style seconds only show up in duel (or all modes if checked) while you are playing and there is more than 30 seconds left.

 ----------